sg-wireless/pymakr-vsc/README.md

 - sync_file_types   : py,txt,log,json,xml : Type of files to be synchronized
 - ctrl_c_on_connect : false               : If true, executes a ctrl-c on connect to stop running programs
-- open_on_start     : true                : Weather to open the terminal and connect to the board when starting vsc Any of these can be used inside the Project config to override the global config
+- open_on_start     : true                : Weather to open the terminal and connect to the board when starting vsc
+- statusbar_buttons : []                  : Which quick-access buttons to show in the statusbar.
+Options are:
+    - ['status','run','upload','download','disconnect','listserial','settings','projectsettings','getversion','getssid']
+Any of these can be used inside the Project config to override the global config

 ## REPL